 These are the 10 simple steps that I usually follow when I do my interviews.
 I trust most of you would find value in this simple steps.

 I will be very happy to get input from all my fellow business analysts if they have added some more elements to the interview process which makes there interviews much more effective.

 If you like my posts please like/share/comment and spread the word in your network.

 1. Adaptive US World’s #1 IIBA® V3 certification providers

-2. Adaptive US provide CBAP®, CCBA®, ECBA® online trainings, question banks, study guides, simulators, flash cards, audio books, digital learning packs across the globe.
+2. Adaptive US provide CBAP®, CCBA®, ECBA® online training, question banks, study guides, simulators, flashcards, audiobooks, digital learning packs across the globe.